arttuladhar/learn/content/Amazon Web Services/AWS Solutions Architect/05-Networking.md

 ### Routes

-* A RT is a collection of routes that are used when traffic from a subnet arrives at the VPC router.
+* A Route Table is a collection of routes that are used when traffic from a subnet arrives at the VPC router.
-* Every route table has a local route, which matches the CIDR of the VPC and lets traffic be routed between subnets.
+* Every route table has a **local** route, which matches the CIDR of the VPC and lets traffic be routed between subnets.
 * A route contains a destination and a target.
 Traffic is forwarded to the target if its destination matches the route destination.
-* If multiple routes apply, the most specific is chosen.
+* If multiple routes apply, **the most specific** is chosen.
 A/32 is choen before a /24, before a /16.
 * Default routes (0.0.0.0/0 v4 and ::/0 v6) can be added that match any traffic not already matched.
 * Targets can be IPs or AWS networking gateway objects.
 * A subnet is a public subnet if it is (1) configured to allocate public IPs, (2) if the VPC has an associated **internet gateway**, and (3) if that subnet has a **default** route to that internet gateway.

+{{% notice info %}}
+An Internet gateway can be attached to only a single VPC; A VPC can have a single Internet Gateway.
+Internet Gateway is Highly Available by Design.
+{{% /notice %}}

 ![OSI Model](/images/AWS_Certified_Solutions_Architect/VPC-Route-IG.jpg)

 ---
+### Bastion Hosts (Jump Boxes)

+* A host that sits at the perimeter of a VPC
+* It functions as an entry point to the VPC for trusted admins.
+* Allows for update or configuration tweaks remotely while allowing the VPC to stay private and protected.
+* Generally connected to via a SSH (Linux) or RDP (Windows)
+* Bastion hosts must be kept updated, and security hardened and audited regularly.
+* Multifactor authentication, ID federation and/or IP blocks.
+---

+### NAT Gateway

+NAT (Network Address Translation) is a process where the source or destination attribute of an IP packets are changed.
+Static NAT is process of 1:1 translation where an internet gateway converts a private address to public IP Address.
+Dynamic NAT is a variation that allows many private IP to get outgoing internet access using smaller number of public IP (generally one).
+Dynamic NAT is provided within AWS using NAT gateway that allows private subnet in AWS VPC to acess the internet.

+NAT Gateway is used to enable instances ina private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances.

+{{% notice warning %}}
+NAT Gateway are not HA by Design.
+It is inside single Available Zone.
+It scales well with load.
+{{% /notice %}}

+---
+### Network ACLs

+* Network ACLs operate at Layer 4 of the OSI Model (TCP/UDP and below)
+* A subnet has to be associated with a NACL - either the VPC default or a custom NACL
+* NACLs only impact traffic crossing the boundary of a subnet.
+(If communication occurs within a subnet, no NACLs are involved)
+* NACLs are collection of rules that explicitly allow or deny traffic based on its protocol, port range, and source/destination.
+* Rules are processed in number order, lowest first.
+When a match is found, that action is taken and processing stops.
+* NACLs have two set of rules: inbound and outbound.

+{{% notice note %}}
+With NACL, you cannot reference logical AWS resources because it operates at Layer 4 or below of OSI Model.
+But with NACL, you can explicitly deny routes.
+{{% /notice %}}

 ### VPC Peering